Welcome to the personal website of the anthropologist Alban von Stockhausen.

 I am based in Bern (Switzerland), where I work and live together with my wife, the Anthropologist Marion Wettstein and our two children.

 Nepal: Ritual Space Mimesis

-My project on historical photographs of the Naga is based on two photographic collections, assembled by the anthropologists Christoph von Fürer-Haimendorf and Hans-Eberhard Kauffmann who both travelled among the Naga during the 1930's.
-It focuses on Kauffmann's work which was largely unknown until I discovered the original photographic films in an German archive. more info...»
+My recently published dissertation project on historical photographs of the Naga introduces the two photographic collections by the anthropologists Christoph von FÃ¼rer-Haimendorf and Hans-Eberhard Kauffmann who both traveled among the Naga during the 1930's.
+Apart from an 'pictorial ethnography' based upon Kauffmann's work, it is also concerned with a general history of the visual representation of the Nagas. more info...»

 Apart from my current ethnographic research, I have been involved in various international exhibition and (digital) archive projects focused on historical collections from South and South-East Asia.
 Exploring the emerging field of Digital Humanities my aim is to further establish multimedia archives as research resources for the social sciences.
 Find out more about these projects in the CV section of this website. more info...»